Video is the present and future of digital content.

 You might wonder why you need a new system just for your videos, especially if you already have software in place for storing media, such as a CMS.
 If your video library is limited, you can pass on a video CMS without much interruption to your workflow.

-However, organizations that rely heavily on video for both external and internal communications should consider incorporating a video CMS for their advantages over a non-specialized system.
+However, organizations that rely heavily on video for external and internal communications should consider incorporating a video CMS for their advantages over a non-specialized system.

 Here are the main benefits of a video CMS: